Looking for Sitka hiking trails during your time in Sitka, Alaska? Then Mount Verstovia is the one you should do!

 Hiking in Alaska sure ruins you for pretty much everywhere else.

 Misty clouds swirled around us in a slow and lazy arc, revealing then hiding the landscape far below us.
 We sat for an hour taking it all in.
 A deep blue fjord surrounded by dense Alaskan bush.

 The sparkling waters of Sitka Sound with its many islets.
-The tidy city centre perched at the water’s edge.
-The jagged summit of the impenetrable looking Mount Arrowhead, directly across from us.
+The tidy city center perched at the water’s edge.
+The jagged summit of the impenetrable-looking Mount Arrowhead, directly across from us.

 Bald eagles circled, soaring on the thermals, scanning for prey.

 A few people continued on to the summit of Mount Arrowhead which is connected to Mount Verstovia by a ridge.
 We watched them from afar, like little ants as they edged further towards the perilous summit, content where we were.

 It already felt like we were on top of the world.

 How to Do the Sitka Hiking Trail Up Mount Verstovia

 Located two miles east of Sitka on Sawmill Creek Road, you can either reach the Mount Verstovia trail by walking or there is a small car park at the trailhead.